polterguy/system42/README.md

 It also includes several helper components.
 The purpose of System42, is to provide a starting point, and example/reference implementation when developing Phosphorus Five applications.

+Notice, if you install System42, it will completely override the default desktop, and entirely replace the default logic in Phosphorus Five, with its own URL resolver, and so on.
+Completely hiding the main P5 _"operating system"_.

 ![alt screenshot](screenshot.png)

 System42, is also a "host" for your web apps, by allowing you to install your apps.